spmasterman/tutor-directory/README.md

 Database - You can put the DB anywhere.
 I've used it locally, but if necessary it could be on any server that can be accessed from the host.
 You'll be asked for a database Driver, Host, Port, Name, User and Password.
-The system is only tested with MySQL, locally, but there's no reason it shouldn't work with any DB that has a pdo_ driver.
+The system is only tested with MySQL and SQLite, locally and Amazon RDS in the cloud, but there's no reason it shouldn't work with any DB that has a pdo_ driver.
 The only explicit SQL statement at the time of writing lives in src/Fitch/TutorBundle/Entity/Repository/TutorRepository.php - everything else is done through Doctrine.

-SMTP - I know sending email from an AWS server is complicated.
+SMTP - I know sending email from an AWS server is complicated for spam protection reasons.
 But that's all I know :) I use mailcatcher in development to test the process, but beyond that is more ops/admin than it makes sense for me to know.
 You will be asked for mailer transport, host, port, user, password

 locale - use "en" as a locale.
 Its the only locale that translations are set up for.
 (If you want to use another language for the whole interface its all setup using symfony's translator service - all you need to do is supply translations for